thoth-station/build-watcher/README.rst

-  in your OpenShift Source-To-Image builds to make builds verbose and ready for data aggregation. micropipenv can be enabled using ``ENABLE_MICROPIPENV=1`` environment variable in Python 3 UBI/RHEL/CentOS/Fedora container images. micropipenv is enabled by default in Thoth based s2i container images and the environment variable stated has no effect.
+  in your OpenShift Source-To-Image builds to make builds verbose and ready for data aggregation. micropipenv can be enabled using ``ENABLE_MICROPIPENV=1`` environment variable in Python 3 UBI/RHEL/CentOS/Fedora container images. micropipenv is enabled by default in `Thoth based s2i container images <https://github.com/thoth-station/s2i-thoth>`__ and the environment variable stated has no effect.

 Deploying build-watcher into a namespace
 ========================================

 The build of this bot is done using OpenShift's s2i.
 OpenShift templates to deploy this bot are present in ``openshift/`` directory.
-See required parameters for configuring this bot.
+See required parameters for configuring this bot in ``deploy.sh`` script.

 To deploy this bot, log into your OpenShift cluster: